The Penn State Hershey MSTP

-Penn State College of Medicine MD/PhD Program provides the opportunity for students interested in careers in academic medicine and research to obtain the necessary training in clinical and basic sciences in a seven to eight year period.
+The Penn State College of Medicine Medical Scientist Training Program provides the opportunity for students interested in careers in academic medicine and research to obtain the necessary training in clinical and basic sciences in a seven to eight year period.
 The joint-degree program provides the student with knowledge of the breadth of clinical science plus the ability to design experiments and conduct biomedical research, with modern technology.

 - AMCAS deadline is November 15

 - Applications must be completed by January 15

 - All Letters of Recommendation Must Be Submitted Directly to AMCAS.

 Interviews will be 2 days in length.
 Applicants will arrive on Sunday afternoon, will be given a tour of Hershey, then dinner with students.
 Monday will be interviews with faculty, lunch including an oral research talk from a Medical Scientist Training Program student and a tour of the campus.
 Our goal is to have our applicants gain a better understanding of our program, campus and the Hershey area during their visit.